urbit/urbit.org-reloaded/content/posts/landscape-a-portrait.md

 title = "Landscape: A Portrait" date = 2019-09-03
 author = "Matilde Park"
-description = "On the latest Urbit user interface, and the interfaces to come." aliases = ["/posts/essays/landscape-a-portrait/"] [taxonomies] posts = ["Essays"]
+description = "~haddef-sigwen on the latest Urbit user interface, and the interfaces to come." aliases = ["/posts/essays/landscape-a-portrait/"] [taxonomies] posts = ["Essays"]